triforceGuy/TabManage/README.md

 		- The whole team worked really together.
 		- Our team knows how to accomplish a goal and everyone is held accountable.
 		- We have great communication when we do communicate.
-		- We learn well together because we all help each other out.
+		- Nick: We learn well together because we all help each other out.
 		Eri: We could collaborate very well in terms of splitting tasks and communicate about tasks.
 		Sarah: I think our team has a good balance and we all respect and work well with each other.
-		Nick:
+		Nick: I will be working with Sarah on finishing the login functions and connecting it with our app.
+In addition to this adding a registration feature is important.
 		Jessy: I believe that our communication actually was really well for our first time working together.
 Everyone came together and helped one another when stuck with an issue.
 Really good team chemistry.
 		Bianca: I learned so much already about chrome extensions, the team really helped with this by showing me how to run/edit files.
 	- What can I do better?:
 		Eri: I have to understand more about the existing code.
 My first sprint took way longer than my estimate and did not work well due to the lack of knowleadge about REACT/HTML/Javascript/CSS.
 		Sarah: I can do better about actually pulling from the master and practicing git.
-		Nick:
+		Nick: I can split up my work into smaller parts in order to push more frequently.
+This sprint I had one large commit rather than smaller ones.
+One thing that can help me imporve upon this is doing a better job planning.
 		Jessy: I know that I can do better staying on top of the chat.
 I didn't have the notifications on for so long but just recently turned them on.
 		Bianca: I can stay on top of my tasks better.
 To make sure I implement this change, I will complete and move my tasks over throughout the week instead of at the very end.
 	- What Might Be Impeding Us from Performing Better?
 	Our team can benefit from communicating more often.
+	Our team can benefit from a better understanding of react.
+	Our team can benefit from planning more effectively.

 <a name="room-for-improvement"></a>
 ## Room for Improvement